Shamit1999/SHOPWISE/README.md

 # SHOPWISE
 INTERNSHIP PROJECT
-This is a basic shopping site which i have made as a intern for shau technologoes
+This is a basic shopping site which i have made as a intern for sahu technologoes